pattonj6/RepData_PeerAssessment2/NOAA_stormdata.md

 setdiff(states.impacted, state.abb) -> impacted.outside.50.states
 ```

 There are 22 locations outside the US 50 states that are included in this data set.
-I see Guam, Puerto Rico, Virgin Islands....several others I don't recognize, immediately.
-For this analysis we are asked to look at just the United States, which means I will need to remove all of the extra locations in the data, rather than filter just for U.S.  "DC" appears to be Washington, DC, so I will include that one.
+I see Guam, Puerto Rico, Virgin Islands....several others I don't recognize.
+For this analysis we are asked to look at just the United States, which I interpret as just the 50 US states.
+We will need to remove all of the extra locations in the data, however, "DC" appears to be Washington, DC, so I will include that one.

+## Results

 convert from data.frame to my preferred data.table.